 - Oil.
 I used peanut oil because it has a high smoke point, which is great for deep frying.
-Avocado oil and sunflower oil are two other great options.
+Canola oil and vegetable oil are two other great options.

 How to make chicken katsu

 Step 1- Prep the chicken.
 Season both sides of chicken breasts with salt and pepper.
 Drizzle with the soy sauce.

-Bread the chicken: Place the flour, eggs, and bread crumbs in three separate bowls.
-First coat the chicken with flour, shaking off any excess from it.
-Then dunk it in the egg, remove excess, then dip it in the panko mix, pressing down slightly so the crumbs adhere to the chicken.
+Step 2- Bread the chicken.
+Place the flour, eggs, and bread crumbs in three shallow bowls.
+First dredge the chicken with flour, shaking off any excess from it.
+Then dunk it in the egg, remove excess, then dip it in the panko crumbs, pressing down slightly so the crumbs adhere to the chicken.

-Fry the chicken: Add some oil to a large skillet and place it over medium-high heat.
+Step 3-Fry the chicken.
+Add some oil to a large skillet and place it over medium-high heat.
 When the oil becomes hot, add the breaded chicken cutlets and cook each side for 3 to 4 minutes or until golden brown.

 As someone who has a slew of air fryer recipes, you can bet your bottom dollar I tested this recipe in my air fryer too.
 Chicken katsu in the air fryer turns out almost as crispy as you’d expect, but just not as greasy!